Corey Ashe: Houston Dynamo

 Ashe and the Dynamo opened the 2012 season March 11 with a 1–0 win over Chivas USA, with Ashe getting the start at left back.
-He missed Houston's next game due to a hamstring injury, but he returned the following week and started in a 2–0 loss to the Seattle Sounders.
+He missed Houston's next game due to a hamstring injury, but he returned the following week and started in a 2–0 loss to Seattle Sounders FC.
 When Brad Davis had a calf injury in April, Ashe filled in at left midfielder 3 games, including on April 28 when Ashe recorded his first assist of the season in a 3–2 loss to D.C.
 United.
 On October 6 he picked up his second assist of the season in a 1–1 draw with the Montreal Impact.
 Ashe made 30 starts during the regular season, with 27 of them coming at left back, as he helped Houston qualify for the playoffs.
 He only appeared once during the 2012–13 CONCACAF Champions League group stage, starting at left back in a 1–1 draw with C.D.
 Olimpia to secure Houston's spot in the quarterfinals.
 During the playoffs, Ashe played every minute as he helped the Dynamo return to MLS Cup for the second straight year.
 However they experienced the same result as the previous year, losing to the LA Galaxy 3–1.